grzesiek-galezowski/vanilla-dependency-injection/README.md

         1. Optional - different syntaxes for containers (autofac, scrutor)
     1. Similar subgraphs differing with leaves.
         1. `MultipleObjectOfSameTypeConfiguredDifferentlyAndNamingPropagation2.cs` - with polymorphism
-            1. TODO implement the module part
+            1. Vanilla DI
+            1. MsDi without modules
-        1. `MultipleObjectOfSameTypeConfiguredDifferentlyAndNamingPropagation.cs` - with literals
+            1. MsDi with modules
     1. [Optional - can also be discussed in aspnet core example] Graph readability
     1. [Optional - needs more code] Multiple constructors & factory methods
     1. [Optional - needs more code] Passing literals into constructors